Reverse-Flash: Eobard Thawne

-Professor Eobard Thawne (commonly known as Professor Zoom) first appeared in The Flash #139 (September 1963).
-The archenemy of Barry Allen, he is the first supervillain to be called the Reverse-Flash.
+Professor Eobard Thawne (commonly known as Professor Zoom) is the archenemy of Barry Allen, as he is the first supervillain to be called the Reverse-Flash.
 While other speedsters cannot change the past without dramatic consequences, his ability to travel and manipulate time is able to drastically alter history and completely erase people from existence is due to having corrupted the Speed Force which created a negative version.

 Wally West

 Wally West briefly impersonated Professor Zoom aka the Reverse-Flash.

 Hunter Zolomon

-Hunter Zolomon (also known as Zoom) first appeared in The Flash: Secret Files & Origins #3 (November 2001).
-The archenemy of Wally West, he is the second supervillain to be called the Reverse-Flash.
-Unlike all other speedsters, he did not gain his superspeed from the Speed Force but due to an accident with the Cosmic Treadmill where he was essentially "derailed" from the time line which allowed him to control the rate at which he moves in time and make him faster than any speedster.
+Hunter Zolomon (also known as Zoom) is the archenemy of Wally West and the second Reverse-Flash.
+Unlike all other speedsters, he gained his powers from an accident with the Cosmic Treadmill rather than the Speed Force.
+Zolomon can control the rate at which he moves in time via the Forever Force.

 Thaddeus Thawne

 Thaddeus Thawne (a.k.a.
 Inertia and later Kid Zoom) first appeared in Impulse #51 (August 1999), and was created by Todd Dezago and Mike Wieringo.
 Another character called the Reverse-Flash, he is a clone of Bart Allen.
+When asked who created Inertia, Ethan Van Sciver wrote that he could only accept five percent of the credit; the remaining credit belonged to Mike Wieringo (20 percent), Grant Morrison (25 percent), and Todd Dezago (50 percent).
+According to Van Sciver, Inertia's appearance is an inverted depiction of Impulse.

-When Bart aged five years after Infinite Crisis and became the Flash, Inertia fought his genetic template again, ultimately killing him alongside the Rogues.
-Wally West takes revenge by paralyzing Inertia and imprisoning him in the Flash Museum.
+Inertia appears in Teen Titans (vol. 3) as part of Titans East.
+The storyline concluded with issue #46 (April 2007).
+When Bart aged five years after Infinite Crisis and became the Flash, Inertia battles Bart again, ultimately killing him alongside the Rogues.
+Wally West takes revenge by draining Inertia's powers, paralyzing him.

+Inertia remains disconnected from the Speed Force after Infinite Crisis and uses the drug Velocity 9 to regain his powers.
 In Final Crisis: Rogues' Revenge, Libra and Zoom use Inertia in an attempt to get the Rogues to join the Secret Society.
 Inertia steals Zoom's powers and calls himself Kid Zoom, only to be killed by the Rogues, who blame him for making them kill Bart.

-When asked who created Inertia, Ethan Van Sciver wrote that he could only accept five percent of the credit; the remaining credit belonged to Mike Wieringo (20 percent), Grant Morrison (25 percent), and Todd Dezago (50 percent).
-According to Van Sciver, Inertia's appearance is an inverted depiction of Impulse.

 Inertia is later resurrected, but is trapped in the Speed Force.
-Inertia tries to stop Barry Allen, Max Mercury, and Jesse Quick from escaping the Speed Force, revealing that Eobard Thawne promised to release him and let him take over Bart Allen's body once the former succeeded in his plans.
+Inertia tries to stop Barry Allen, Max Mercury, and Jesse Quick from escaping the Speed Force, revealing that Eobard Thawne promised to release him and let him take over Bart's body once the former succeeded in his plans.
 After Barry tries to appeal and talk sense into him, Inertia stops his attacks and runs off.